brainfucksec/brainfucksec.github.io/_posts/2022-03-21-firefox-hardening-guide.md

 ## Recommendations:

 Take this guide as a starting point and learn about the meaning of the various options, configuring Firefox parameters is a fairly complex topic.
-Like all guides, there may be errors or inaccuracies, so don't blindly copy/paste, and if you find something wrong I invite you to [contact me](https://brainfucksec.github.io/contacts) to fix the problem.
+Although I do my best so that there are not, there may be errors or inaccuracies in this guide, so don't blindly copy/paste, and if you find something wrong I invite you to [contact me](https://brainfucksec.github.io/contacts) to fix the problem.
 Your security depends not only on technical countermeasures, but also on how you behave online, so search for information, compare them, and **think with you head**.

 ---